Synnotech-AG/Synnotech.RavenDB/README.md

 # Writing custom sessions

-For each use case, we usually write custom abstractions that represent the corresponding I/O requests against RavenDB.
+When writing code that performs I/O with RavenDB, we usually write custom abstractions, containing a single method for each I/O request.
 The following sections show you how to write abstractions, implement them, and call them in client code.

 ## Sessions that only read from RavenDB

-When writing code that performs I/O with RavenDB, you should create a custom interface that represents each I/O operation with a single method.
+, you should create a custom interface that represents each I/O operation with a single method.
 The following code snippets show the example for an ASP.NET Core controller that represents an HTTP GET operation for contacts:

 Your I/O abstraction should simply derive from `IDisposable` (or `IAsyncDisposable`) and offer the corresponding I/O call to load contacts: